tassiluca/direct-style-effects/docs/direct-style-presentation.md

 ```

 * `authorBy` and `verifyContent` are executed concurrently - the concurrent execution is explicit opted-in by using a Gears `Future`;
-* **Structured concurrenct model**: every `Async` context has a completion group tracking all computations in a tree structure guaranteeing that when a group terminates all its dangling children are canceled.
+* **Structured concurrency model**: every `Async` context has a completion group tracking all computations in a tree structure guaranteeing that when a group terminates all its dangling children are canceled.
 * `Future`s can be _composed_ and _awaited_ for their result;
   -  `zip` operator allows combining the results of two `Future`s in a pair if both succeed, or fail with the first error encountered.
 Combined with `Async.group` the failure of one determines the cancellation of the other because the cancellation group is shared and once the `zip` completes the group is terminated.